FAQ

 Q: What is included in the daily rate for my dog?

-A: We have several room types with different amenities, but each room is private, includes cozy bedding and bowls for their prepared meals.
-As for play, all rooms include daycare play or bathroom breaks with a nice long midday walk.
+A: We have several room types with different amenities, but each room (or crate) is private and includes cozy bedding and bowls for their prepared meals.
+As for exercise, all rooms include daycare play OR bathroom breaks with a nice long midday walk(for Private Dogs).
 Best of all, there is no shortage of love, kisses and cuddles.

 Q: When are the boarding peak periods?